pkrumins/the-reasoned-schemer/readme.txt

 If you're interested, get the book from Amazon: http://bit.ly/89tulL

+This book assumes that you know basics of Scheme.
+The book can also be viewed as the 3rd book after "The Little Schemer" and "The Seasoned Schemer".

 The code examples were copied (and completed where necessary) from "The Reasoned Schemer" by Peteris Krumins (peter@catonmat.net).